today and for the future.

 Ana is a mother dedicated to ensuring every child, especially those with different abilities, reach their fullest potential.
 As a member of the Macaulay board, she hopes to make a positive contribution to support the continued success of Macaulay programs across many communities in Toronto.

 Michel is a partner in KPMG’s Accounting Advisory Services practice.
 He is a CPA, CA, with a Bachelors of Accounting from the University of Quebec in Montreal.
 Michel has over 35 years of audit and advisory experience, including 24 years of experience in the Middle East, Africa, western and eastern Europe.
 Michel serves as the treasurer at the Canadian Foundation for Infectious Diseases and served previously as a board member at Youthlink, an organization dedicated to providing youth with guidance, support and opportunities for a positive future.
 Michel, along with his wife and their two children, travelled to Kenya with Free the Children to help build a school for children in need.
 Michel believes that it is important for everyone to participate in raising and supporting youth in the community.

 Anne Marie Predko

-Anne Marie has worked for the Ontario government for 15 years.
-She has experience in family law and policy, project management and organizational management.
-Prior to joining the government, she had her own law practice with a focus on family and human rights cases.
+Anne Marie is a private consultant and mediator with prior executive experience in provincial public service.
+She has expertise in family law and policy, project management and organizational change.
 Anne Marie has an undergraduate degree from the University of Waterloo and an LLB from Osgoode Hall Law School.

 As the parent of three adult children, Anne Marie shares Macaulay’s passion for excellent family services in the Toronto area.
-Macaulay’s focus on community and child development aligns closely with Anne Marie’s aspiration to improve the lives of the vulnerable and have an impact on her community.
+Macaulay’s focus on community and child development aligns closely with her aspiration to improve the lives of the vulnerable and have an impact on her community.
 Her experience with diversity and inclusion has taught her that every person brings their unique contribution to society.